alire-project/alire/doc/catalog-format-spec.md

 Depending on the value of the `distribution` environment variable, this will return `true` (its value is `debian` or `ubuntu`) or `false` (for other values).
-Note that these and following examples are not showing the left-hand-side property to which such a value would be assigned.
+Note that these and subsequent examples are not showing the left-hand-side property to which such a value would be assigned.

-A little variation allows to build environment-dependent composite data.
+A little variation allows building environment-dependent composite data.
 For instance, to make the dependency on `libbar` above dynamic:

 ```toml